shannonmoeller/funlit/README.md

 ### host.update(), host.updateComplete

 The `.update()` method is automatically called any time the element is connected or a defined attribute, property, or value changes, but may also be called directly.
 Updates are batched so it's safe to trigger any number of updates at a time without causing unnecessary rerenders.
-Returns a promise that resolves after the resulting rerender happens and will trigger a non-bubbling `update` event.
+Will trigger a non-bubbling `update` event.
+Returns a promise that resolves after the resulting rerender happens.

 The `connect` and `update` event handlers may make use of `host.updateComplete` to run code before or after a render.